SDI Technologies

-SDI Technologies is an American Rahway, New Jersey–based consumer electronics manufacturer whose products are marketed under several national brands, including Timex, eKids, KIDdesigns, and iHome.
+SDI Technologies is an American consumer electronics manufacturer based in Rahway, New Jersey, whose products are marketed under several national brands, including Timex, eKids, KIDdesigns, and iHome.
 SDI used to market under Soundesign, a now-defunct brand.
 SDI Technologies had 110 employees as of 2007, and has a distribution network that covers over 70 countries.
 Including Asia, SDI employs over 400 people.